 - 9.1.
 They have an up-to-date awareness of online safety matters and comply with the current school online safety policy and practices - 9.2.
-They have read and understood The PGS Staff Social Media and Digital Images Policy and associated guidance provided by the school
+They have read and understood The PGS Staff Social Media and Digital Images Policy and associated guidance provided by the school - 9.3.
+They have read, understood, and signed the Staff Acceptable Use Policy (AUP)

-- 9.3.
-They have read, understood, and signed the Staff Acceptable Use Policy (AUP) - 9.4.
-They report any suspected misuse or problem to the Senior Deputy or Deputy Head of the Junior School - 9.5.
+- 9.4.
+They report any suspected misuse or problem to the Deputy Head (Pastoral) or the Deputy Head (Pastoral) of the Junior School - 9.5.
 They understand and follow the guidance on digital communications with pupils and parents provided in the Common Room Handbook and the PGS Code of Professional Conduct for Staff. - 9.6.
 Online safety issues are included at relevant points in the curriculum and other activities - 9.7.
-Pupils understand and follow the Online Safety and Acceptable Use policies in lessons and other school activities - 9.8.
+Pupils read the PGS Acceptable Use Policy for Pupils at the start of every academic year and sign to say they have understood it.
+The Senior Management Team assist in making the policy accessible and understandable for our pupils (from Year 3 upwards).
+Online Safety forms an important part of our Pastoral Curriculum/PHSE lessons, and it is also covered regularly in Tutor times, assemblies and through our weekly pupil bulletin in the Senior School. - 9.8.
 Pupils have an appropriate understanding of research skills and the need to avoid plagiarism and uphold copyright regulations - 9.9.
 They monitor the use of digital technologies, mobile devices, cameras etc in lessons and other school activities - 9.10.
-In lessons where internet use is pre-planned, pupils should be guided to sites checked as suitable for their use and if unsuitable material is found, the Head of ICT Services should be notified - 9.11.
+In lessons where internet use is pre-planned, pupils should be guided to sites checked as suitable for their use and if unsuitable material is found, the Director of Information Services should be notified - 9.11.
 If inappropriate content is found during the course of a lesson with Junior School pupils, the pupil's Form Teacher and parents should also be notified.